Whitehaven conveyancing FAQs

 It can take weeks to collect these details if the agent responsible for managing the property is slow or difficult to contact, so the solicitor should commence this at the earliest opportunity.

 Will I need a conveyancing solicitor if I am remortgaging my Whitehaven property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The base rate is now at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Whitehaven can get you onto your new rate as quickly as possible.

-Our conveyancing team are on the panel for all major lenders, so no matter whether you are switching to an interest-only mortgage with the Co-operative Bank or to a flexible mortgage with the Swansea Building Society, Quittance can help.
+Conveyancing solicitors on the panel for all major lenders - so no matter whether you are switching to an interest-only mortgage with the Co-operative Bank or to a flexible mortgage with the Swansea Building Society, Quittance can help.